benjaminkraljusic/USProject/README.md

 Course project for Embedded systems course on Faculty of electrical engineering, University of Sarajevo - academic year 2020/2021.

--Run **main.cpp** in [http://mbed.webredirect.org/].
+- Run **main.cpp** in [http://mbed.webredirect.org/].

--Simultaneously, run **mqtt.py** python script.
+- Simultaneously, run **mqtt.py** python script.

--Input the transfer function using the display.
+- Input the transfer function using the display.

--The ython script will open the output plots in your default web browser.
+- The ython script will open the output plots in your default web browser.